LisaHJung/Part-1-Intro-to-Elasticsearch-and-Kibana/README.md

-# Beginner's Crash Course to the Elastic Stack
+# Beginner's Crash Course to the Elastic Stack Series
 ## Part 1.1: Intro to Elasticsearch & Kibana

 Welcome to the Beginner's Crash Course to the Elastic Stack!